0x50B/0x50B.github.io/_posts/2023-04-24-context-helper.md

 ## Chain of Command - contextual helper class

-Sometimes, when extending standard code of Microsoft, there is a lack of contextual information available.
-While we can extend the standard code by augumenting with chain of command, sometimes there is just no way of transporting needed information down the "call stack".
+At times, when extending Microsoft's standard code, you may encounter a lack of available contextual information.
+While extending standard code using the chain of command is possible, there may not always be a way to transport required information down the call stack.

-For instance, you have a method that is extensible with chain of command, but in between this method call there is a private/not extensible object/method by Microsoft.
-Now the usual way is to request an extension point for said object/method, but most of the times Microsoft just declines or the extension is appointed to be available sometime in a later (too late) version.
+Suppose you have a method that is extensible using the chain of command, but there is a private or non-extensible Microsoft object or method in between.
+Usually, you would request an extension point for that object or method, but Microsoft may decline the request or make the extension available in a later (and too late) version.

-This is where a "ContextHelper" class is of help.
+In such cases, the "ContextHelper" class can be helpful.

 ```axapta
 final class ContextHelper implements System.IDisposable